Website visits can predict angler presence using machine learning: Materials and Methods

 \subsubsection{Boat counts}

-Lake-wide instantaneous angling boat counts between 9:00 and 16:00 were observed with 1-31 flights and days per lake (15 on average) for a total of 181 days between 2018 and 2022 (May-Sep) with up to 41 lake observations on a specific day (Figs. \ref{fig:count_times}, \ref{fig:fligh_freq}, \ref{fig:obslakesonday}).
+Data from Ontario’s inland lake ecosystems collected through the Broad-scale Monitoring (BsM) program were used, which provides estimates of fishing and boating activity.
+Lakes of size between 50 and 250,000 hectares were randomly selected within spatial strata defined by Fisheries Management Zones and lake size categories.
+Boating activity data were gathered through aerial surveys conducted between 9:00 and 17:00 on randomly selected weekend, holiday, and weekday dates during the BsM cycle 3 (2018-2022) (\cite{lester2021standardized}).
+See \textcite{lester2021standardized} for more details.
+In this study, lake-wide instantaneous angling boat counts were used with 1-31 observation days per lake (15 on average) for a total of 181 different dates between 2018 and 2022 (May-Sep) with up to 41 lake observations on a specific day (Figs. \ref{fig:count_times}, \ref{fig:fligh_freq}, \ref{fig:obslakesonday}).

-The data set consisted of 2,813 samples: 1372 samples with an absence of angling boats and 1441 samples with presence of boats were available.
-At 10\% of the lakes, there were always boats present on the observation days and at 24\% of the lakes, there was never an angling boat observed (Fig. \ref{fig:Fractions_BoatAbsence}).
+The data set consisted of 2,813 samples: 1,372 samples with an absence of angling boats and 1,441 samples with presence of boats were available.
+At 10\% of the lakes, all observation days had boat presence and at 24\% of the lakes, there was no observation day with boat presence (Fig. \ref{fig:Fractions_BoatAbsence}).

-Angling boat counts did not vary much over the daytime (mean time 11:37am, SD 1h6min, see Fig. 6).
-At a specific lake, the mean number of angling boats over time was 3.4 boats (minimum 0 boats, maximum 111 boats at lake), with a standard deviation of 2.4 boats (minimum 0 boats, maximum 51 boats).
+The start time of angling boat counts did not vary much over the day (Fig. \ref{fig:count_times}).
+At a specific lake, the mean number of angling boats over all corresponding observation days was 3.4 boats (minimum 0 boats, maximum 111 boats at lake), with a standard deviation of 2.4 boats (minimum 0 boats, maximum 51 boats).
 On a specific day, the mean number of angling boats over the observed lakes on that day was 4.1 boats (minimum 0 boats, maximum 28.1 boats on a day), with a mean standard deviation of 7.5 boats (minimum 0 boats, maximum 42 boats).
 The spatial variability was therefore greater than the temporal variability.

+This study focused exclusively on boat-based angler effort, as shore anglers were not reliably detected through aerial surveys.
+As such, all analyses and predictions were limited to angler effort from boats.